 You can use a spreadsheet, an online tool like Trello or just written in a notebook.

 Travel Planning Framework

-At this stage, you should have a clear framework for the kind of trip you want to plan.
-This is an important first step to take because it is easy to be overwhelmed by all the information you are going to see.
-This way you will use your framework to keep you focused and on track and only looking at information that is relevant to you.
+If you have never planned a trip before, creating the framework is an essential first step.
+It’s easy to be overwhelmed by all the information you will find.
+A framework will keep you focused and on track, only looking at information relevant to you.

 Now you have your framework, start researching.
 Have fun and enjoy the process!